durandj/mymcadmin/docs/api.md

 #### Return

-A list of servers that were restarted
+A JSON object with two properties, `success` and `failure`.
+The `success` property contains a list of all the servers that were successfully restarted and `failure` contains a list of servers that errored out.

 ### server_start